ErnakovichLab/dada2_ernakovichlab/dada2_tutorial_16S_all.md

 fnRs <- sort(list.files(data.fp, pattern="R2_", full.names = TRUE))
 ```

+**Note:** If your file names contain the pattern “R1\_” anywhere *other*
+than the part specifying the read direction, you will need to modify the
+pattern above, so that the files are not incorrectly categorized as read
+1 or read 2.
+This often happens when file names contain “R1” or “R2” in
+their names in reference to replicates or site IDS.
+Simply making the
+pattern recognition longer, often solves the problem.

 #### Pre-filter to remove sequence reads with Ns

 Ambiguous bases will make it hard for cutadapt to find short primer